TROPICAL, YACHT & 80S ROCK

 The band went dark for a while after John's passing.
 We eventually were able to get Mike Suffin to handle guitar duties for the band.
 Mike played in Rekless Kompany with Dave Rosenberg and Mike had actually substituted for John during one of his surgeries.
 Mike was a pro.
 Many years doing the club circuit, sometimes playing in Eddie Money's band.
 It was about this time that Shakara decided to retire from the music scene--an increased teaching workload proved to be the reason she hung up her percussion instruments.

 In 2019 Beadhead added the legendary Dublin Pub to its list of venues.
 We also played a weekend at The Ghost Hole in Garibaldi at the Oregon coast.
-The Eclectric Trio saw action at Hillsboro Saturday Market and the Hillsboro Brewfest
+The Eclectric Trio saw action at Hillsboro Saturday Market and the Hillsboro Brewfest.

 2020 started with a new idea.
 Beadhead, with roots in tropical rock, saw an evolution into a new strain of music called "Yacht Rock".
 We started to consider a migration towards yacht rock--a very technically demanding style with harmonies and complex chord progressions.
 Then it hit--COVID.
 The world pretty much stopped and so did Beadhead's gigs.
 We managed to get a few gigs in January and February but that was pretty much it.
 There was time to practice some of the yacht rock songs at home but nobody was going out--nothing was open.
 We received a call in December of 2020 from Hillsboro Tuesday Market and they offered to make up for the lost summer gig with a special video recording for the band.
 Margaret was at the Oregon coast so Amy Jacobsen, who had filled in a few times, sang in the recording session.